intershop/intershop-pwa/docs/guides/migrations.md

 Now the `privatecustomers` REST resource is the new standard for B2C users.
 If your ICM does not support the new standard, the method `getCustomerRestResource` of the [`app.facade`](../../src/app/core/facades/app.facade.ts) has to be adapted.

-With ICM 12.2.0, 11.11.1 or 7.10.41.3, the ICM server itself provides an OCI punchout URL (pipeline) that works better for the OCI punchout functions `BACKGROUND_SEARCH` and `VALIDATE` than the now-deprecated functionality in the PWA.
+With ICM 12.2.0, 11.11.1 or 7.10.41.3, the ICM server itself provides an OCI Punchout URL (pipeline) that works better for the OCI Punchout functions `BACKGROUND_SEARCH` and `VALIDATE` than the now-deprecated functionality in the PWA.
 For that reason, the provided OCI Punchout URL is now pointing to the ICM pipeline `ViewOCICatalogPWA-Start` that handles the different functionalities and redirects to the PWA (configured as _External Base URL_ in ICM) only for catalog browsing and the detail function.

-The OPTION REST call to fetch the OCI punchout configurations has been replaced by a GET REST request to avoid possible CORS errors (requires ICM 12.2.1 or above).
+The OPTION REST call to fetch the OCI Punchout configurations has been replaced by a GET REST request to avoid possible CORS errors (requires ICM 12.2.1 or above).

 The OPTION REST call to fetch the eligible customer payment methods has been replaced by a GET REST requests to avoid possible CORS errors (requires ICM 11.10.0 or above).